cellml/libcellml/docs/tutorials/tutorial8/tutorial8_cpp.rst

       :download:`../utilities/tutorial_utilities.cpp`  Utility functions for
       use in the tutorials.
     - :download:`../resources/tutorial8_LeakageCurrentModel.cellml` The leakage current model
-    - If you did not complete Tutorial 7 you can download the file created there:
+    - If you did not complete Tutorial 7 you can download the file created there from:
       :download:`../resources/tutorial8_MembraneModel.cellml`

 .. contents:: Contents